herlesupreeth/CoIMS_Wiki/README.md

 ```
 $ git clone https://github.com/herlesupreeth/sim-tools

+# Use shadysim.py if your SIM has ONLY USIM (not ISIM) application e.g. sysmoUSIM-SJS1-4ff
+# Use shadysim_isim.py if your SIM has USIM + ISIM application e.g. sysmoISIM-SJA2
 ```

 #### List all the applets installed on the SIM

 ```
+# If SIM has ONLY USIM application
 $ python shadysim.py --pcsc -t --kic <KIC1> --kid <KID1>

+# If SIM has USIM + ISIM application
+$ python shadysim_isim.py --pcsc -t --kic <KIC1> --kid <KID1>
 ```

 #### Step 2: Copy the applet.cap file to sim-tools/shadysim folder and then install the applet

 ```
+# If SIM has ONLY USIM application
 $ python shadysim.py --pcsc -l applet.cap -i applet.cap  --kic <KIC1> --kid <KID1> --module-aid A00000015141434C00 --instance-aid A00000015141434C00

+# If SIM has USIM + ISIM application
+$ python shadysim_isim.py --pcsc -l applet.cap -i applet.cap  --kic <KIC1> --kid <KID1> --module-aid A00000015141434C00 --instance-aid A00000015141434C00
 ```

 #### Step 3: Insert the following certificate into ARA-M applet on the SIM